Pushthrough

 Pushthrough is a resettled fishing community located on Newfoundland and Labrador's south coast, about 20 km northwest of Hermitage.
-Permanent settlement at Pushthrough happened in 1814, when George Chambers moved there from Gaultois to establish a fishing room and later a store.
+Permanent settlement at Pushthrough happened in 1814, when George Chambers moved there from Gaultois to establish a fishing room (a place for drying and storing fish) and later a store.
 The community lost population to Gaultois in the 1950s and to Head of Bay d'Espoir in the 1960s.
+The population peaked at 247 in 1961.
 In 1968, virtually all the families with school aged children moved, effectively leading to the downfall of the community.
+The Dawson Point lighthouse is located nearby.